Rule Book

 • Shirts should be long-sleeved.
 No T-shirts.

-• You may have sponsorship on the sleeve and your name, club name, or XFDA on the front.
-XFDA may also appear on the back.
+• You may have sponsorship on the sleeve and your name, club name, Any XFDA branding must state Xtreme Fast Draw America.

 • Pants should be Old West or denim style.